kirjavascript/cakeybar/README.md

 # provide a class for the bar
 class = "class-name"

-# monitor index the bar appears on. a list of monitors can be seen with `cakeybar -M`
+# monitor index the bar appears on
 monitor = 0

 # where to show the bar. options are: top | bottom